Jelly Belly University

 Pricing and Limitations

-The cost of the JBU tour is $47 per person, plus a ticket processing fee.
+The cost of the JBU tour is $59 per person, plus a ticket processing fee.
 You must be at least 6 years old to enroll.
-Closed-toe shoes and pants are required.
-No sandals or flip-flops please.
+Closed-toe shoes with socks and long pants are required (Capri style pants and long shorts are not permitted).
+No sandals, high heels, Croc style shoes, or flip-flops please.
 Adult guardian/parent MUST attend with any/all minors.

 Certain restrictions apply.
 Group sizes are limited.